NikolayAngelov90/fitnessApp/README.md

 # Fitness Web Application

 A fitness web application designed to meet the needs of a modern gym.
-This project targets two main user types—clients and trainers—while also providing an administrative interface.
+This project targets two main user types—clients and trainers—while also providing an administrative interface for managing the system.
+It is built using Spring Boot, with modern Java technologies, and integrates with several external services to support payments, scheduling, and more.

 ## Overview

-The application allows gym members and trainers to register, manage subscriptions, book workouts, and track payments.
+The application allows gym members (clients and trainers) to register and log in, manage subscriptions, and book group workouts.
+Trainers can create and manage workout sessions, set schedules and pricing, and track their earnings.
+The admin panel provides tools for user management, subscription settings, trainer approvals, and revenue reporting.

 ## Key Features